 Next, let’s take a look at the coveted official Spotify editorial playlists.

-Spotify Editorial Playlists
+7. Get Placed On Spotify Editorial Playlists

 To most artists, the holy grail of Spotify playlists is the official Spotify Editorial Playlists.